premedgenie/documents/Privacy_Policy_DailyBody.md

 # Information for European Union Customers

-By using Daily Body and providing your information, you authorize us to collect, use, and store your information outside of the European Union.
+By using Medical Daily and providing your information, you authorize us to collect, use, and store your information outside of the European Union.

 # International Transfers of Information